PennLINC/PennLINC.github.io/docs/CurrentProjects/index.md

 If you'd like to add your project to this list, read on!
 Successful/complete documentation of your project requires two things:

-1. A Github Pages site, and
+1. A GitHub Pages site, and
 2. An entry on this page

-## Github Pages Documentation
+## GitHub Pages Documentation

-We use Github Pages to reproducibly document how we arrived at a scientific finding, usually for a paper or poster.
-A Github Pages site is a static website linked directly to a Github repository -- for example, this website is a Github Pages site for the Github repository [PennLINC/pennlinc.github.io](https://github.com/PennLINC/PennLINC.github.io).
-The underlying code is markdown and is rendered (converted) automatically into a website by Github.
+We use GitHub Pages to reproducibly document how we arrived at a scientific finding, usually for a paper or poster.
+A GitHub Pages site is a static website linked directly to a GitHub repository -- for example, this website is a GitHub Pages site for the GitHub repository [PennLINC/pennlinc.github.io](https://github.com/PennLINC/PennLINC.github.io).
+The underlying code is markdown and is rendered (converted) automatically into a website by GitHub.
 You'll want to create one of these sites for your project and its code repository.
 To learn how to do this, see [this tutorial](/docs/Contributing/project-documentation/).

 ## Project Page Entry